IronBox/antisqli-core/README.md

 var dataReader = await cmd.ExecuteReaderAsync();
 ...
 ```
 An approach to remediate the above vulnerable code is to use [SQL parameters](https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlcommand.parameters).
 When using parameters, a placeholder is left in the literal query that references a parameter that the untrusted data is assigned to.
-The SQL interpreter interprets the parameter data as non-executable code and any risk from SQLi attacks is mitigated.
+The SQL interpreter handles the parameter data as non-executable code and any risk from SQLi attacks is mitigated.

 ```csharp
 SqlCommand cmd = new SqlCommand();